KiltedCode/khandaria-campaign/sessions/2020/2020-12-03-welcome-to-the-roc.md

 they come together for defense, but smart enough to stay far enough apart to avoid blast radius from AOE

 head up towards High Lake to overlook High Pastures
-`Belsaran` recognizes two columns of stone are actually stone giant wooly rhino herders
+`Belsarin` recognizes two columns of stone are actually stone giant wooly rhino herders
 about 2 hours in, head towards Stormpeak Pass
 spot two Griffons, ease right to avoid their territory
 see the lake is brim-full, like when it flooded us